beeware/batavia/docs/intro/tutorial-2.rst

 .. code-block:: bash

-    node run_in_batavia.js /path/to/python_file.py
+    npm run python /path/to/python_file.py

+This runs the ``run_in_batavia.js`` script which in turn runs the Python code.
+This command will only work if you call it within the Batavia project directory and provide it the absolute path to the Python file to run.

-You can alternatively directly execute the file as ``./run_in_batavia.js``.
-If you are not in the directory containing the Batavia sources you will need to provide Node.js the full path to the ``run_in_batavia.js`` file in the source directory.
+You can alternatively directly run the ``run_in_batavia.js`` in Node.
+If you are not in the Batavia project directory you can still use this script as
+follows:

+.. code-bloc:: bash

+    node /path/to/batavia/run_in_batavia.js /path/to/python_file.py